IMScience-PPGINF-PucMinas/Video-To-Text/README.md

 </p>

-More information avalable on: [EMT](https://github.com/IMScience-PPGINF-PucMinas/EMT). or on our paper: [EMT paper](https://ieeexplore.ieee.org/document/9643266)
+More information avalable on: [EMT](https://github.com/IMScience-PPGINF-PucMinas/EMT). or on our paper: [EMT Published on ICTAI 2021](https://ieeexplore.ieee.org/document/9643266)

 ### Adaptive Transformer